rkraeher/brohlik/README.md

 # brohlik / shared-grocery cart

+Calculate split grocery costs between multiple users in one cart

+For development:

-`web-ext run`
+- `web-ext run`

-- make the url matcher more specific to the cart path?
-- Need to inspect the extension in order to see the logs about:debugging#/runtime/this-firefox
+- see the background scripts console from about:debugging#/runtime/this-firefox
-- background scripts run on a separate, generated html page -Using webRequest.filterResponseData will replace the MutationObserver implementation for handling cart data and state
+- background scripts run on a separate, generated html page